 One star in particular became an overnight sensation with a beautiful singing voice which led her to become a star is none other than Judy Garland.
-The late legend starred in notable films including “Meet Me In St. Louis,” A Star Is Born,” (1954) & last but not least, “The Wizard Of Oz.”
+The late legend starred in notable films including her collaboration with close friend Mickey Rooney, “Meet Me In St. Louis,” A Star Is Born,” (1954) & last but not least, “The Wizard Of Oz.”
 Despite her success, Judy struggled with drug addition throughout her professional and personal life affecting her daily schedule, friends and family members as they try to sober her up.
 Unfortunately, a culmination of financial difficulties, divorce, scheduling conflicts and drug addiction eventually led to her tragic drug overdose.

-Judy’s legacy will forever live on spanning generations of actors, actress and singers who cite Just as an influence including Anne Hathaway, Lady Gaga, Heath Ledger, Sam Smith, Brittany Murphy, Claire Danes, Ariana Grande (not kidding) & Renée Zellweger.
-Speaking of Renée she signed on to portray the iconic star in a biographical film titled, “Judy,” based on the musical drama “End Of The Rainbow” about her final months struggling with drug addition, trying to support her kids, dating and eventually married a younger man.
+Judy’s legacy will forever live on spanning generations of actors, actress and singers who cite Judy as an influence including Anne Hathaway, Lady Gaga, Heath Ledger, Sam Smith, Brittany Murphy, Claire Danes, Ariana Grande (not kidding) & Renée Zellweger.
+Speaking of Renée she signed on to portray the iconic star in a biographical film titled, “Judy,” based on the musical drama, “End Of The Rainbow” about her final months struggling with drug addition, trying to support her kids, financial problems, dating and eventually married a younger man.

 Judy came out in 2019. (same year Joker came out) It received positive reviews from critics and movie goers alike.
 In addition to critical acclaim, the film also made enough revenue at the box office.
 Renée Zellweger ultimately won numerous awards such as a Golden Globe, SAG Award, BAFTA & ultimately took home an Oscar.